Industrial rock: 1970s–1980s: Origins

-Others followed in their wake.
-The New York City band Swans were inspired by the local no wave scene, as well as punk rock, noise music (particularly Whitehouse) and the original industrial groups.
-Steve Albini's Big Black followed a similar path, while also incorporating American hardcore punk.
-Big Black has also been closely associated with post-hardcore and noise rock, though their ties to industrial music are extremely apparent.
+By the late 1970s, post-punk and post-hardcore bands, began incorporating elements of industrial music into rock music.
+Killing Joke described by music journalist Simon Reynolds as "a post-punk version of heavy metal" emerged as an influential band in the development of industrial rock music, their album Night Time (1985) saw mainstream success and influenced Trent Reznor of Nine Inch Nails.
+Subsequently, New York City band Swans emerged and drew influence from the local no wave scene, most notably Glenn Branca's Theoretical Girls "You Got Me", as well as punk rock, noise music (particularly Whitehouse) and the original industrial groups.
+Chris Connelly said the musical project Foetus was "the instigator when it comes to the marriage of machinery to hardcore punk."During the early 1980s, Steve Albini's band Big Black, post-hardcore and noise rock with industrial music.
 The Swiss trio The Young Gods, who deliberately eschewed electric guitars in favor of a sampler, also took inspiration from both hardcore and industrial.
 In 1986, Canadian band Skinny Puppy released the album Mind: The Perpetual Intercourse, with its lead single, "Dig It", seeing frequent airplay on MTV.
 The song was a major influence on Nine Inch Nails founder Trent Reznor, who used it as inspiration when writing his first song, "Down in It".

-Chicago's Wax Trax!
-Records became a vanguard for the genre in the 1980s and is credited for introducing it to the United States.
-Ministry's 1988 album The Land of Rape and Honey, departed from the band's synthesizer-oriented sound for a rock style that drew from hardcore punk and thrash metal, while retaining electronic elements and samples.
+By the late 1980s, Chicago's Wax Trax!
+Records became a central hub for the genre, further popularizing it across the United States.
+The label was started by Jim Nash and Dannie Flesher.
+The label went on to distribute some of the most prominent names in industrial throughout the late 1980s and 1990s, with artists like Front 242, Front Line Assembly, KMFDM, and Sister Machine Gun.
+In 1988, Ministry, released their album The Land of Rape and Honey, which drew from hardcore punk and thrash metal, while retaining electronic elements and samples.
 Ministry frontman Al Jourgensen was also involved in multiple industrial rock side projects that were signed to Wax Trax!, including Revolting Cocks, 1000 Homo DJs and Pailhead.
-Drawing heavy influences from the New York's no wave scene, Cop Shoot Cop incorporated two bass guitars with no guitars.
+Drawing heavy influences from New York's no wave scene, Cop Shoot Cop replaced lead guitars with bass.